U1traVeno/pgworkflow/README.md

 ## Core Idea

-pgworkflow embraces a simple but strict model:
+pgoutbox embraces a simple but strict model:

 > **PostgreSQL is the single source of truth.
 > External side effects are never considered transactional.